 Stack your chips

-To become a great golfer, one has to consider becoming a better chipper.
-The two go together, and this means that in the moment of action, your shaft and weight should all be stacked over your left leg.
-This helps you better control the shot and ensure you hit it crisp and solid.
 If you aren't stacked, your chipping will be inconsistent, and it'll be hard to judge distances and how much the ball will fly and roll.
 But if you stack it, all you need to do is judge how far you want the ball to go and lengthen or shorten your backswing so it fits the shot.

+These are the tips from expert golf players who are successfully ruling over the golf course.
 With all the tips outlined above, the odds of becoming a better golfer are significantly increased once followed through on properly.